-This show is the rescheduled date for the cancelled performance on 26 May 2020.
+This show is the rescheduled date for the cancelled performance on 26 May 2020 and 12th April 2021.
 Tickets purchased for the original date will be accepted.
 If you cannot make the new date, a refund will be available from point of purchase.
 Please contact us if you require a refund by email to [email protected]

 Following the release of their third album ‘Philophobia’ and a world tour in 2019, Amber Run return for a one-off intimate, unplugged show at London’s beautiful Union Chapel.

 Whether platonic or romantic, unrequited, unconditional or ugly, every human experiences some kind of love to some degree.
 At its very best, love – whether from a parent or child or a partner – can give you purpose.
 It can make you feel more whole and complete than you ever thought possible.
 It can make life worth living.
 At the same time, it can totally and utterly destroy you.
 That conflict – and the delicate balance between the two – is something that Amber Run explore thoroughly on the 10 beautiful, soul-searching songs that make up Philophobia, their third record.
 Yet while that aversion is the central focus the new record from the Nottingham trio – consisting of lead vocalist Joe Keogh, bassist Tom Sperring and keyboardist Henry Wyeth – its songs also explore the nature of love in all its many different, complex facets and forms to bring that complex tornado of emotions and feelings to life.